 Spider veins may not be harmful to your body, but they don’t help your body image.
-Thankfully, Sublime offers spider vein removal at our offices in both Minot, North Dakota, and Grand Forks, North Dakota, that can drastically minimize the appearance of unattractive spider veins and uncomplicated reticular veins.
+Thankfully, Sublime offers spider vein removal at our offices in East Grand Forks Minnesota that can drastically minimize the appearance of unattractive spider veins and uncomplicated reticular veins.
 Sclerotherapy is a minimally invasive procedure that involves an injection of a solution directly into the problem vein that causes veins to gradually fade away.
 After sclerotherapy, you won’t have to hide your legs anymore.

 Spider Vein Treatment: excel V™

 excel V™ is a breakthrough laser treatment that is highly effective in eliminating unsightly veins on the face and body.
 For those looking for an advanced spider vein removal method, excel V™ is ideal.
 Learn more.